c0nanh/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)

-It is apparent that there is less activity on the weekends.
+It is apparent that there is less activity on the weekdays.